-Our brain has a network of neurons to communicate with other cells and carry out various complex tasks of our body.
+Our brain has a network of neurons to communicate with other cells and carry out various tasks.
 Axons and dendrites are both parts of a neuron.

-There are small branch-like projections at its terminal which establish a connection with other dendrites and pass the electrical signal to communicate with other neurons.
+Small branch-like projections at its terminal establish a connection with other dendrites and pass the electrical signal to communicate with other neurons.

 Comparison Table